Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 **Spock - Rock - Lizard - Scissors - Paper**

-Spock - Rock - Lizard - Scissors - Paper is a fun game site that has been created to help kids (and anyone else that like the show "The Big Bang Theory") to have a little fun and pass the time.
+Spock - Rock - Lizard - Scissors - Paper is a fun game site that has been created for kids (and anyone else that like the show "The Big Bang Theory") to have a little fun and pass the time.
 This is a one-person game where the user is set against the computer, which has affectionally been given the name and personality traits of "Sheldon Cooper" (one of the main characters in the hit tv series).
 The game is a modern twist (based on Sheldon Cooper's concept) of the original folk Rochambeau game most known as: rock-paper-scissors.
 The twist is adding two more hand shape possibilities to statistically reduce the possibilities of the players choosing the same hand shape resulting in a draw.
 This program is set to be a "Best of 9" series so the first competitor to be victorious 5 times is the winner of the series.

 The value of this game is focused on its ease of use, its accessibility and that it is fun and entertaining.
-The game is fairly simple and takes minimal skill to play as each round (especially when played against a computer) as it is more a game of chance than skill.
-Therefore, its the perfect game to entertain children and occasionally, fans of the show.
+The game is fairly simple and takes minimal skill to play as each round (especially when played against a computer), it is more a game of chance than skill.
+Therefore, its the perfect game to entertain children and fans of the show.

 This image shows the website responsivity to screen size: